-Department of Fair Employment and Housing dfeh.ca.gov

-Toll Free: 800.884.1684 TTY: 800.700.2320
+Civil Rights Department calcivilrights.ca.gov/complaintprocess Toll Free: 800,884,1684 TTY: 800.700.2320

-If you have a disability that requires a reasonable accommodation, DFEH can assist you with your complaint.
+If you have a disability that requires a reasonable accommodation, CRD can assist you with your complaint.
 Contact us through any method above or, for individuals who are deaf or hard of hearing or have speech disabilities, through the California Relay Service (711).

-PDL, CFRA leave, and anti-discrimination protections apply to employers of 5 or more employees; anti-harassment protections apply to employers of 1 or more.
+\PDL, CFRA leave, and anti-discrimination protections apply to employers of 5 or more employees; anti-harassment protections apply to employers of 1 or more \\ "Child" means a biological, adopted, or foster child, a stepchild, a legal ward, or a child of an employee or the employee's domestic partner, or a person to whom the employee stands in loco parentis